addtheletters/space/README.md

 Added: Hopefully correct collisions?
 Need to extend to make it work with ships and direction facings.
 Prolly gonna need some complicated trig -_-

--getOGLPos in TestGraphics.java doesn't work.
-Help.
+-getOGLPos in TestGraphics.java might work, confirm plox

 TODO:
 -Make updates for components utilize delta